Best small cars to buy 2024

 10. Kia Picanto

 The Kia Picanto offers lots of kit and a driving experience more akin to that of a car from the class above.
 A recent facelift has seen more efficient engines and improved on-board tech added to the range, while Kia’s excellent seven-year warranty also features – a great incentive if you plan on keeping your car for more than the usual length of a PCP finance deal.
+If you’re scouring the used car market, finding a used Kia Picanto with plenty of warranty left to run shouldn’t be too difficult, either.

 Practicality is good for a car of this size too; all come with five doors and there’s enough space in the back for two adults to sit in relative comfort.
 The boot measures in at 255 litres – considerably more than the 211 litres offered by the MINI 3-door from the class above.
 Opt for the ‘3’ trim and you'll even get an 8.0-inch infotainment screen with Android Auto and Apple Carplay connectivity, cruise control, auto-folding mirrors and a reversing camera.